 RoboSats vs Bisq: Which Should You Use?

 Use RoboSats for regular small purchases — stacking sats weekly or biweekly into your Lightning wallet, then sweeping to cold storage periodically.
-Use Bisq for larger purchases that go directly to your hardware wallet on-chain.
+If you want the lowest-friction first no-KYC purchase with no deposit and no fees, Bisq Easy (Bisq 2) is the gentlest on-ramp for small amounts.
+Use Bisq 1's multisig protocol for larger purchases that go directly to your hardware wallet on-chain.

 Safety Tips for RoboSats Trading

 - Start with a small trade.
-Your first trade should be a small amount ($20–$50) to learn the process without significant risk.
+Your first trade should be a small amount (near the ~20,000 sat / ~$13 minimum) to learn the process without significant risk.

 - Save your robot token.
 If your Tor Browser crashes mid-trade, you need the token to recover your robot identity and continue the trade.